-Cash App Settlement 2025: Check Eligibility, Claim Process & Payment Status - Net Indian
+Cash App Settlement 2025: Check Eligibility, Claim Process & Payment Status - Net News

 Only the users of the Cash App are eligible to get the settlement amount of $2,500.

-- The applicant has to the resident of USA to get the settlement amount.
+- The applicant has to be a resident of the USA to get the settlement amount.

-- The applicants have filed complaint against the unusual withdrawals and fraudulent activities during the using of application.
+- The applicants have filed a complaint against the unusual withdrawals and fraudulent activities during the use of the application.

-- The claimants must have filed or submitted the claim from on or before the deadline which was 18.11.2024.
+- The claimants must have filed or submitted the claim on or before the deadline, which was 18.11.2024.

 - People who have experienced humiliation or a data breach after contacting customer care and regularly checking their account status can claim $25 for three hours of their time.
 Those who have suffered transaction losses during this time and have submitted required documents, such as police reports, are also qualified to make a claim

-This lawsuit is initiated by three persons named Michelle Salinas, Raymel Washington and Amanda Gordon.

-The Court has declared of giving them $2,500 as incentive payments which is less than the usual $5,000 but considered fair.
-These three are as the public representatives of the case.
+This lawsuit is initiated by three persons named Michelle Salinas, Raymel Washington, and Amanda Gordon.
+The court has declared giving them $2,500 as incentive payments, which is less than the usual $5,000 but considered fair.
+These three are the public representatives of the case.
 They have collaborated with lawyers and assisted in gathering evidence throughout the legal process.

 Information about Cash App Settlement 2025: